parabolic/parabolic.github.io/_posts/2021-09-06-terraform-uncommon-options.markdown

 Apply complete!
 Resources: 1 added, 0 changed, 1 destroyed.
 ```

-As expected, Terraform reverts back to the state as instructed by the configuration in the `main.tf.` template.
+As expected, Terraform reverts back to the state as instructed by the configuration in the `main.tf` template.

 ## [JSON Instead Of HCL]
 The use case for this capability is quite interesting.
 I can programmatically generate Terraform templates using the JSON syntax.
 The only requirement is for the filename to have the extension `tf.json`.
 Otherwise, Terraform will not pick the configuration up.